HermioneLou/SiriusHacks/README.md

 **Resources for New Chialisp Developers**<br>
 If you are not familliar with Chialisp, we list some [materials](ChiaLisp_resource.md) which could be helpful.
+We are also going to hold a Chialisp Camp during July 17 - July 19.
+You can subscribe our [Twitch channel]() and [YouTube channel]() beforehand to receive a notification of live streaming workshop.

 ## Highlights of Hackathon